wbarendr/Data_Engineering_Dott/README.md

 c_consecutive_days_active_average

   Here the average should be slightly higher since the active segment starts at 2019-06-08 and there could have been consecutive Active users before this date.

+General improvements of my work:
+Doing this assignment shed some light on the fast amount of data tooling there is out there.
+Especially interesting tools like Hadoop, Airflow, Kafka or PgTap.
+If time would not be of essence I would love to dive into these systems, see how they work and learn why or why not to implement them for certain tasks.

+I would also love to implement a data visualizer, although this might be more the job for the analyser.
+They could be used to easily find mistakes in the query logic, plus graphs are awesome.